MODM Clinical Database Management

 Identify epidemiology as a public health tool

-Understand epidemiological surveillance tools
+Understand the tools of epidemiological surveillance

-Understand the different types of epidemiological surveys
+Understand the different types of epidemiological studies

-Know how to interpret descriptive epidemiology indicators
+Be able to interpret descriptive epidemiology indicators

 Be able to evaluate the validity of screening tests

-Discover public health management in France,
+Explore public health management in France,

-→Discoverthe basics of database management
+→Learnthe basics of database management

 Understand how information is structured using the relational model